Padre Pio: Canonisation

-In 1982, the Holy See authorized the archbishop of Manfredonia to open an investigation to determine whether Pio should be canonized.
-The investigation continued for seven years.
-In 1990, Pio was declared a Servant of God, the first step in the process of canonization.
-The investigation, however, did not lead to any public factual clearance by the Church on the allegations that his stigmata were not of a supernatural kind.
-Moreover, Pio's stigmata were remarkably left out of the obligatory investigations for the canonization process, in order to avoid obstacles prohibiting a successful closure.
+In 1982, the Holy See authorised the archbishop of Manfredonia to open an investigation to determine whether Padre Pio should be canonised.
+The investigation continued for seven years, and in 1990, Padre Pio was declared a servant of God, the first step in the canonisation process.

-Beginning in 1990, the Congregation for the Causes of Saints debated how Padre Pio had lived his life, and in 1997, Pope John Paul II declared him venerable.
+Beginning in 1990, the Congregation for the Causes of Saints debated how Padre Pio had lived his life, and in 1997, Pope John Paul II declared him venerable, the next step in the canonisation process.
 A discussion of the effects of his life on others followed.
-Cases were studied, such as a reported cure of an Italian woman, Consiglia de Martino, associated with Padre Pio's intercession.
+Cases associated with Padre Pio's intercession were studied, such as a reported cure of an Italian woman, Consiglia de Martino.

 In 1999, on the advice of the Congregation, John Paul II declared Padre Pio blessed and set 23 September as the date of his liturgical feast.

-The Mass for his beatification was celebrated on 2 May 1999 by John Paul II at St. Peter's Square in Rome, with more than 300,000 faithful attending the ceremony.
-In his homily, John Paul II mentioned Padre Pio's stigmata and his mystical gifts:
+He celebrated the Mass for Pio's beatification, the last step on the way toward canonisation, on 2 May 1999 at St. Peter's Square in Rome, with more than 300,000 faithful attending the ceremony.
+In his homily, the pope mentioned Pio's stigmata and other mystical gifts:

-"His body, marked by the 'stigmata', showed forth the intimate bond between death and resurrection which characterizes the paschal mystery.
+His body, marked by the "stigmata", showed forth the intimate bond between death and resurrection which characterizes the paschal mystery.
 Bl.
-Pio of Pietrelcina shared in the Passion with a special intensity: the unique gifts which were given to him, and the interior and mystical sufferings which accompanied them, allowed him constantly to participate in the Lord's agonies, never wavering in his sense that 'Calvary is the hill of the saints'."
+Pio of Pietrelcina shared in the Passion with a special intensity: the unique gifts which were given to him, and the interior and mystical sufferings which accompanied them, allowed him constantly to participate in the Lord's agonies, never wavering in his sense that "Calvary is the hill of the saints."

-After his beatification, another case of healing attributed to his intercession was examined, an Italian boy named Matteo Pio Colella who recovered from a coma.
-After further consideration of Padre Pio's virtues and ability to do good even after his death, John Paul II promulgated the decree of canonization on 28 February 2002.
-The Mass for the canonization was celebrated by John Paul II on 16 June 2002, at St. Peter's Square in Rome, with an estimated 300,000 people attending the ceremony.
+After Pio's beatification, another case of healing attributed to his intercession was examined, that of an Italian boy named Matteo Pio Colella who recovered from a coma.
+After further consideration of Padre Pio's virtues and ability to do good even after his death, Pope John Paul II promulgated the decree of canonisation on 28 February 2002.
+The Mass for the canonisation was celebrated by John Paul II on 16 June of that year in St. Peter's Square in Rome, with an estimated 300,000 people attending the ceremony.

-In the Palmarian Catholic Church, based in El Palmar de Troya, Andalusia, Spain, Pio of Pietrelcina is celebrated as a canonised saint, having been canonised by the Palmarian Holy See on 12 September 1978, in the Tenth Papal Document of Pope Gregory XVII, the entirety of which is dedicated to this singular event.
-He was the first person to be declared a saint by the Palmarian Catholic Church, since it began its claim to the Papacy.
+Padre Pio was also the first person to be declared a saint by the Palmarian Catholic Church since it began its claim to the papacy after the Second Vatican Council.
+Based in El Palmar de Troya, Andalusia, Spain, the Palmarian Holy See canonised Pio of Pietrelcina on 12 September 1978, in the Tenth Papal Document of the Palmarian pope Gregory XVII, the entirety of which is dedicated to this singular event.